LIMUNIMI/NITHsensors-Firmwares/README.md

 A collection of firmwares for some Open-Source Hardware sensor peripherals dedicated to Accessibility.

-In this repo are found the necessary files to reproduce those sensors on your own, DIY.
+In this repo are found the necessary files (especially Arduino firmwares) to reproduce those sensors on your own, DIY.

 ## Instructions for building